Omega1902/lastwar/README.md

 # Last War scripts

+Collection of scripts to help with the game [Last War](https://www.lastwar.com/)

 ## Setup

 I use [uv](https://docs.astral.sh/uv/), but feel free to use any other virtual environment manager that you like